AdaptiveBProcess/DDSvsDL/README.md

-# Reproductibility package for the DDS vs DL article
+# Reproducibility package for the DDS vs DDL article

 This repository contains the source code for reproducing the results of the paper "Discovering Generative Models from Event Logs: Data-driven Simulation vs. Deep Learning."
 This paper compared two families of generative process simulation models developed in previous work: data-driven simulation models and deep learning models.
 Until now, these two approaches have evolved independently, and their relative performance has not been studied.